Introduction to Liposuction

 Basics of the Procedure

-First, a sterile liquid solution of saline, local anesthetic, and epinephrine is infused through small incision near the area to be treated.
+First, a sterile liquid solution is infused.
+It consists of saline, local anesthetic, and epinephrine.
+The infusion is done through a small incision near the area to be treated.
 This solution helps to reduce bleeding, bruising, and swelling.
-Then a thin hollow tube, or cannula, is inserted through these incisions to loosen excess fat using a controlled back and forth motion.
-The dislodged fat is then suctioned out of the body using a surgical vacuum or negative pressure applied to the cannula.
+Then a thin hollow tube, or cannula, is inserted through these incisions.
+The tube is used to loosen excess fat with a controlled back and forth motion.
+The dislodged fat is removed from the body.
+This is done using a surgical vacuum or by applying negative pressure to the cannula.

 Liposuction is commonly applied to the submental region of the neck to remove stubborn fat deposits in this area.
 It is frequently added to facelift procedures for a better defined neck line.